helmedeiros/portfolio-site/README.md

 ├── pages/
 │   └── index.astro          # Main homepage with all sections
 ├── layouts/
-│   └── Layout.astro         # Base layout with SEO and global styles
+│   └── Layout.astro         # Base layout with SEO and security headers
 └── styles/
     └── global.css           # Global styles with Tailwind and custom CSS
 ```